 The ServingSatelliteInfo-r17 values including the EphemerisInfo-r17 values in SIB31 shall be periodically signalled to the UE during test based on the Ephemeris information in clause 7.6.2 (kept constant throughout the duration of the test).

+Other parameters in ServingSatelliteInfo-r17 information element can be found in Table 7.6.3.1-1.